 - Retroactive Recognition: Lachy Hulme as Sparks, sort of.
 He's still pretty obscure to American audiences, but he wound up on a lot of bloggers' radars when it was announced that he was one of the front-runners for the role of the Joker in The Dark Knight.

-So Okay, It's Average: It basically plays like any generic 3rd person shooter.
+- So Okay, It's Average: It basically plays like any generic third-person shooter.
 Bullet Time (which was in video game form for a while before this game came out) looks cool at first but more-or-less waters down the difficulty while prolonging the game.
 You can do crazy stuff like run on walls, but it adds nothing to the challenge and you can't do anything creative with the moves.
 The graphics are bland, brown, and full of jaggies, but do their job well enough gameplay-wise.
-The music coding is hit-and-miss; at it's best, it dynamically blends from one song to another, at it's worst, the music just kind of fades away for minutes at a time during moments where it should be building.
+The music coding is hit-and-miss: at its best, it dynamically blends from one song to another; at its worst, the music just kind of fades away for minutes at a time during moments where it should be building.
 There are Crowning Moments along the way, but they're non-interactive.
 It was one of (reportedly the) most expensive games of all-time at the time of its release, but most of the gimmicks were done earlier and better already in Max Payne and other games.

-Also the sewer levels, especially Waterways 2, which is really long for a level with NO checkpoints.
+- The sewer levels, especially Waterways 2, which is really long for a level with no checkpoints.

 YMMV / Enter the Matrix